fenriskiba/fenriskiba.github.io/software/linux/distro-hopping-2025/README.md

 # Linux Distro Hopping 2025
+!> **Important:** The exact content and phrasing of the Linux Distro Hopping docs are still pending.
+After I have finished using each distro and creating an initial write up, I will be doing a final pass of the whole series of pages and make any final adjustments.

 In early 2025, I build a new desktop PC and decided to see what other Linux distros are like after using the same one for over a decade.
 The goal will be to spend a month with each distro before moving on to the next.
 I may add or remove distros based on early impressions or issues I encounter with installation.

 <!-- TODO: Once I'm all done, go through and make sure to make sure everything is in a consistent tense. -->